ashishk1906/hotfix-ui/Files/ui-agent-creation-guide.md

 Failed
 ```

-If the job is blocked, show the exact reason.
+If a job is blocked, show the reason clearly.

 Examples: